Communications and engagement team privacy notice

 What are my rights?

-You have the right to request HBC to stop processing your personal data in relation to any council service.
+You have the right to request Harrogate Borough Council to stop processing your personal data in relation to any council service.
 Please see our main privacy notice for details.

 The LOCAL LOTTO